yasen-petrov/axway-open-docs/content/en/docs/apim_installation/apiportal_install/upgrade_automatic.md

     Note that *Joomla 4* uses a native `MySQLi` driver in conjunction with `One-way` or `Two-way authentication` for the `Connection Encryption` field for SSL connection.

+### Upgrade with mandatory prerequisites

+Watch the following video to learn more about upgrading API Portal from February 2022 to May 2022 update with mandatory prerequisites:

+{{< youtube id="g7Hp9pZEv4M" title="Upgrading API Portal from February 2022 to May 2022 – Mandatory Prerequisites" >}}

+### Upgrade with optional prerequisites

+Watch the following video to learn more about upgrading API Portal from February 2022 to May 2022 update with optional prerequisites:

+{{< youtube id="gKGHw7WhPb4" title="Upgrading API Portal from February 2022 to May 2022 – Optional Prerequisites" >}}

 ## Post-upgrade steps

 After the upgrade, perform the following tasks.